cloudmesh-community/hid-sp18-516/project-code/README.md

   * ```make docker-start```

-* If you need to start the container in detached mode, you can use following make command.

-  * ```make docker-start-detach-mode```

 * If you need to stop the docker container, use the following make command.

   * ```make docker-stop```

+* In order to test the APIs, you first need to `login` to the container.
+To do that, simply run:

+  * ```make docker-start-interactive```

-* Test the service using the following make commands
+* Test the service using the following make commands from within the container

   * ```make test_VMs```